RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 "the dissent misses the point."
 But it is not clear just what point I am missing.
-If the point is to fill "the gap that would otherwise exist between state contract law and copyright law," *id.* at 981, then I suggest that a focus on authorization is entirely appropriate.
+If the point is to fill "the gap that would otherwise exist between state contract law and copyright law," *Id.* at 981, then I suggest that a focus on authorization is entirely appropriate.
 Where a copyright owner authorizes the use of his work, but does not receive the consideration he was promised, he has a contract claim; where a copyright owner does not authorize the use of his work,